elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 ---

-### How do we get the current scroll position top/left of the document?
+### How do we access the current scroll position top/left of the document?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The current scroll is available in the special properties, window.pageXOffset/pageYOffset, which are read-only.
-This state ensures that we get the current scroll state in all browsers.</div><br />
+This state ensures that we extract the current scroll state in all browsers.</div><br />
   <div><strong>Technical Response:</strong> DOM elements' scrollLeft/scrollTop attributes contain the current scroll state. document.documentElement is used for document scrolling.
 Most browsers support scrollLeft/scrollTop, except older WebKit-based browsers like Safari (bug 5991), where we need to use document.body instead of document.documentElement.
 Fortunately, we don't have to remember these quirks because the scroll gets provided in the read-only special properties window.pageXOffset/pageYOffset.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />